kristian/zbtk/README.md

 - See `ZBTK_CRYPTO_PKS` and `ZBTK_CRYPTO_WELL_KNOWN_PKS` of [`crypto.js`](#zbtk-crypto), to pre-configure keys for automatic packet decryption.
 - Set `ZBTK_PARSE_FAIL_DECRYPT` to raise an error in case an encrypted packet cannot be decrypted with the provided (or missing) pre-configured keys, instead of just logging a warning and keeping the raw data `Buffer` in the packet.
+- Set `ZBTK_PARSE_SKIP_FCS_CHECK` to skip the FCS / CRC validation for IEEE 802.15.4 Low-Rate Wireless PAN (WPAN) packets.
+This is required, as in some cases adapters will validate the FCS themselves and replace it with other information, such as TI CC24xx-format metadata, RSSI / LQI information.
+In such cases `ZBTK_PARSE_SKIP_FCS_CHECK` should be set and checking the FCS can be safely skipped.
 - Set `ZBTK_PARSE_KEEP_TEMP` to keep temporary / temporal values used for parsing the packet.
 This is helpful when debugging the packet parsing.
 Temporary fields are prefixed with a `$` dollar sign and are removed by default before the packet is returned from parsing.

 ### <a id='zbtk-type'></a>[`type.js`](type.js) Determine Packet Type